microsoftgraph/dotnet-aad-query-sample/README.md

 ### Step 1: Register your application

 Use the [Microsoft Application Registration Portal](https://aka.ms/appregistrations) to register your application with the Microsoft Graph APIs.
+Click New Application.

 ![Application Registration](docs/register_app.png)
-**Note:** Make sure to set the right **Redirect URI** (`http://localhost`) and application type is **Mobile and desktop applications**.
+**Note:** Make sure to set the right **Redirect URI** (`http://localhost`) and application type is **Public client/native (mobile & desktop)**.

 ### Step 2: Set the MS Graph permissions

-Add the [delegated permissions](https://docs.microsoft.com/graph/permissions-reference#delegated-permissions-20) for `Directory.Read.All`.
+Add the [delegated permissions](https://docs.microsoft.com/graph/permissions-reference#delegated-permissions-20) for `Directory.Read.All`, and grant admin consent.
 We advise you to register and use this sample on a Dev/Test tenant and not on your production tenant.

 ![Api Permissions](docs/api_permissions.png)